jgcarrillo/jgcarrillo.github.io/src/projects/index.md

 ## Featured projects{.proyectos-destacados}

+- My biggest project is **Reverse Recipes**, an app made with Laravel, Vue, Tailwind, InertiaJS and JetStream to fetch recipes by ingredient, user management and more.
+[Just take a look!](https://github.com/jgcarrillo/reverse-recipes)

 - **Telegram Resume Bot**.
 Made with NodeJS and deployed on Netlify.
 You can check it out if you type _@JGCarrilloResumeBot_ in Telegram.

 - This web is made with **11ty**, a JAMStack framework for build static websites.
 The code is [here](https://github.com/jgcarrillo/jgcarrillo.github.io).
 I also have an old version made with Jekyll [available here](https://github.com/jgcarrillo/jekyll-personal-web).